Amethyst gas field: Production

 The production profile, in million cubic metres per year (mcm/y), of the Amethyst East field was as shown.

 The production profile, in million cubic metres per year (mcm/y), of the Amethyst West field was as shown.

 At the end of 2014 Amethyst East had delivered 15,778 mcm of gas since 1990 and Amethyst West 6,410 mcm.

 Decommission

-In April 2020, Perenco submitted its draft decommissioning programs for four Amethyst A1D, A2D, B1D & C1D topsides to the UK authorities.
+In April 2020, Perenco submitted its draft decommissioning programmes for four Amethyst A1D, A2D, B1D & C1D topsides to the UK authorities.
 In 2012, the field operatorship was handed over from BP to Perenco.
 Perenco explored all avenues for continuing production and concluded that due to high operational costs and a reduction of gas production, continued operations are uneconomical.